 Do I need to be divorced before I make a financial claim?

-No. You will however need to issue a divorce and have reached Decree Nisi stage (when the Judge agrees that you have grounds for divorce) before the court will be able to consider any financial agreement that you have reached.
+No. You will however need to issue a divorce and have reached the conditional order stage (when the Judge agrees that you have grounds for divorce) before the court will be able to consider any financial agreement that you have reached.
 In the majority of cases you need to have divorce proceedings issued before you can ask the Court to make any orders about financial issues.